elizarov/KEEP/proposals/extensions/serialization.md

      * Optional method to specify collection size to pre-allocate memory,
      * called in the beginning of collection reading.
      * If the decoder specifies in-order reading ([READ_ALL] is returned from [decodeElementIndex]), then
-     * correct implementation of this method is mandatory.
+     * the correct implementation of this method is mandatory.
      *
      * @return Collection size or -1 if not available.
      */